Fluffernuttersandwich/Smorgasbord_Reborn/DEDICATED_SERVER.md

 You must play with EAC disabled!
 Too many of the mods on this list will trigger EAC if it is enabled.
 I would be careful who you invite into your dedicated server when EAC is off!

-I'm no Dedicated Server expert, but here is a small list of Mod considerations:
+## **I'm no Dedicated Server expert, but here is a small list of Mod considerations: **

-**1. You might consider going into the XML of SCore, Gears Manages Score, and Guppy Fire to disable Fire.**
+1. You might consider going into the XML of SCore, Gears Manages Score, and Guppy Fire to disable Fire.
 Fire can be hard on server performance and sometimes act buggy.